callstack/react-native-testing-library/website/docs/JestMatchers.md

 )
 ```

-This allows you to assert whether the given element has a text content or not.
+This allows you to assert whether the given element has text content or not.
 It accepts either `string` or `RegExp` matchers, as well as [text match options](Queries.md#text-match-options) of `exact` and `normalizer`.

-When `text` parameter is `undefined` it will only check for existence of text content, and when `text` is defined it will check if the actual text content matches passed value.
+When the `text` parameter is `undefined` it will only check for the existence of text content, and when `text` is defined it will check if the actual text content matches the passed value.

 ### `toContainElement()`